 False Bay & Surrounds

-Today will be our last day on the shark boat and this morning just Derek and Martin will go out, then in the afternoon we will all head out for the second trip.
+Today will be our last day on the shark boat and this morning and the afternoon we will all head out for the second trip.
 The activities on board will once again be the same as described on previous days and we will have dinner in a restaurant in Simonstown.

 This morning we will have a relaxed and leisurely start and after breakfast depart eastwards along the coast.
 The journey today will take us around False Bay and past the Agulhas Point which is the most southerly point of Africa and then onto Hermanus.
 The drive will only take around 2 hours and once we arrive we will check into the accommodation and have some lunch in one of the nearby resturants.
 Hermanus is an old colonial town that is now one of the most picturesque bay towns in Africa, it is also the premier land-based whale watching destination in the world and after lunch we will go and see if we can see of the southern right whales that entire the bay in June.
 They spend the Austral winter here, which is far warmer than their usual home in the Antarctic waters furthe south.
 They come here to rest, mate, calve and rear their young so there is a chance you can see some incredible behaviour whilst here.
 Sometimes the whales can be seen only a few meters away from the cliffs.
 So it is the cliffs that stretch from once side of the town to the other that will be our destination this afternoon and we hope that the whales are cooperative.
 We will have dinner in another restauant and relax before another morning on the water tomorrow.